IT Services for Construction Companies: Job-Site, ERP & Cybersecurity

 Cybersecurity Protections for Construction Businesses

 Construction businesses are increasingly targeted by ransomware, phishing attacks, and business email compromise.
 Project data, contract documents, and financial records are high-value targets.
 Cybersecurity risks in construction often come through subcontractor access, unmanaged devices, and remote connectivity.
-Our cybersecurity protections for construction companies include endpoint security, email filtering, patch management, access controls, and secure data management — keeping sensitive project information protected without slowing your teams down.
+Our cybersecurity protections for construction companies include endpoint security, email filtering, patch management, access controls, and secure data management.
+Keeping sensitive project information protected without slowing your teams down.
 Canadian construction firms handling personal information (employees, subcontractors, clients) have PIPEDA obligations; Fusion’s security baseline addresses those requirements directly.

 Disaster Recovery and Infrastructure for Construction Firms

 A server failure or ransomware event in the middle of a project can mean missed deadlines and real financial loss.
 Disaster recovery planning for construction businesses ensures your project data, systems, and communications can be restored quickly.
-We design the infrastructure to support your operations — from reliable internet at job sites to redundant cloud storage and offsite backups — so a technology disruption doesn’t become a construction delay.
+We design the infrastructure to support your operations.
+From reliable internet at job sites to redundant cloud storage and offsite backups.
+So a technology disruption doesn’t become a construction delay.
 Network monitoring and proactive patch management mean most failures are caught before they become incidents.
 For critical issues, Fusion’s response time target is one hour.

 Fusion Computing is a CISSP-certified managed service provider that has supported Canadian businesses since 2012.
 Security operations align to CIS Controls v8.1.
 Fusion Computing is Canadian-owned, and all client data remains in Canada.

-Frequently asked questions about IT for construction companies
+about IT for construction companies

 Answers to the most common questions from construction company owners and operations managers about managed IT, cybersecurity, pricing, and onboarding.